 Help restore wildlife habitat at the William H. Houlton Conservation Area

-FMR staff and ecologists will provide a brief introduction to the site and an overview of how to identify and pull the weedy invasive plants we'll be targeting.
-By removing these species we will be making way for important native plants that have been crowded out by these aggressive invaders.
+FMR staff and ecologists will provide a brief introduction to the site and an overview of how to identify and pull garlic mustard and other weedy invasive plants we'll be targeting.
+By removing these species we will be making way for important native plants that have been crowded out by these invasives.
 These native plants, in turn, will provide habitat for wildlife.
 Over our time working at the site we've seen an increase in bees, butterflies, and small reptiles.
 Volunteers may also be asked to assist with other restoration tasks as needed.

 All are welcome, and as always, all training, gloves, and necessary tools will be provided.
 However, registration is required and capacity is limited.